 When it comes to chinos, the world is your oyster.
 Outside of black tie events and very formal workplaces, there aren’t many places you can’t get away with a pair of chinos, particularly in versatile shades of navy and cream.

 When it comes to wearing chinos casually, you can sub them in for anytime you’d wear denim.
+Try our new drawstring design option to further casualise them.
 They pair well with sneakers, loafers, boots or anything else you plan to wear, and work great with a casual collared shirt, long or short sleeved, with a print or block colour.
 A bomber jacket, leather jacket or even a sweater.